-In this policy the Governors and teachers, in partnership with pupils and their parents, set out their intentions about relationships and sex education (RSE).
+In this policy the local governing board and teachers, in partnership with pupils and their parents, set out their intentions about relationships and sex education (RSE).
 We set out our rationale for, and approach to relationships and sex education in the college.

-This policy is based on the CES (Catholic Education Service) model policy 2020 and the following consultation took place when this policy was introduced in 2020 as a result of updates to DfE statutory guidance
+This policy is based on the CES (Catholic Education Service) model policy 2020 and subsequent updates.
+The following consultation took place when this policy was introduced in 2020 as a result of updates to DfE statutory guidance

-- Consultation with Diocese - Consultation with Southwark Diocese Youth Board (on which 2 St Michael's students sat) - review of RSE curriculum content with staff and pupils - consultation with wider school community - consultation with school governors, Senior Leadership team and other Catholic Principals - consultation with the College's parent focus group
+- Consultation with Diocese - Consultation with Southwark Diocese Youth Board (on which 2 St Michael's students sat) - review of RSE curriculum content with staff and pupils - consultation with wider school community - consultation with the local governing board, Senior Leadership team and other Catholic Principals - consultation with the College's parent focus group